 S/he won’t really notice if I don’t send anything, right?

-The minute our sponsorship coordinators enter the grounds of Proniño they will be bombarded by kids asking specifically about a note or pictures from their madrina or padrino.
+The minute our sponsorship coordinators enter the grounds of Proniño or Crecer they will be bombarded by kids asking specifically about a note or pictures from their madrina or padrino.
 It really means a lot!

 Will my letters be read by TCHP staff?